Is it possible that Jesus' parable about the ten virgins could indicate that there will be a Mid-tribulation Rapture?

 Paul indicated that believers would not suffer wrath but, whether awake or asleep (alive or dead), would live together with Jesus (1 Thessalonians 5:9,10).
 However, during the 70th Week, there will be two types of wrath: Satan's fury and wrath (Revelation 12:12,17) and, later, God's wrath (during the dreaded "day of vengeance").
 Perhaps a Mid-tribulation Rapture will protect some believers from Satan's wrath during the Great Tribulation, while the Pre-wrath Rapture will protect the remainder of believers from God's wrath, which will commence after the opening of the Seventh Seal.

-If, indeed, there will be a Mid-tribulation Rapture, the obvious question is this: Who is part of this first group to be taken away, and who is left behind?.
-Frankly, I do not know; only God knows.
-I only can speculate.
-It would seem that if the left-behind believers ("foolish virgins") are "those who obey God's commandments and hold to the testimony of Jesus" (Revelation 14:17), there must be something more that "qualifies" someone to be "worthy" of being "snatched away" before the Great Tribulation begins.
+If, indeed, there will be a Mid-tribulation Rapture, the obvious question is this: Who is part of this first group to be taken away, and who is left behind?
+Frankly, only God is worthy to judge that; I merely can speculate.
+It would seem that if the left-behind believers ("foolish virgins") are "those who obey God's commandments and hold to the testimony of Jesus" (Revelation 14:17), there must be something that "qualifies" someone to be "worthy" of being "snatched away" before the Great Tribulation begins.

-The "wise virgins" had "oil" with their "lamps" (Matthew 25:4); whereas, the "foolish virgins" had no "oil" (25:3).
-Perhaps the "wise virgins" are those who have developed and nurtured an intimate relationship with the Lord, shining the light of Jesus, faith, and hope into the dark, deteriorating world around them.
-On the other hand, Jesus' response, later, to the "foolish virgins"—those having remained in darkness—was "I tell you the truth, I don't know you" (25:12).
+Also, perhaps the "wise virgins" are those who have developed and nurtured an intimate relationship with the Lord, through the Holy Spirit.
+They will reflect light, faith, and hope into the dark, deteriorating world around them.
+On the other hand, Jesus' response, later, to the "foolish virgins"—those having remained in a "religious" or "pious" void—was "I tell you the truth, I don't know you" (Matthew 25:12).

-Maybe the faultless Philadelphian Church (Revelation 3:7-13) represents the "wise virgins," who act their faith throughout the week, rather than merely on Sundays (or, in the case of Messianic believers, Saturdays).
-Jesus detested religious hypocrites.
+Maybe the faultless Philadelphian Church (Revelation 3:7-13) represents the "wise virgins," who act out their faith throughout the week, rather than merely on the Sabbath.
+Jesus detested religious, self-righteous hypocrites.
 It could take the suffering and distress of the Great Tribulation to cause the "foolish virgins" to "walk the walk," rather than just to "talk the talk"—to know the One, true God, not just to know about Him, and to be a real light to those around them, rather than to be part of the darkness.
+The "open door" that has been placed before them (3:8) could be the same door that they enter, with the Bridegroom, into the wedding chamber, which then is shut to the "foolish virgins" (Matthew 25:10,11).

-Perhaps the "oil" for the "lamps" implies a special anointing of the Holy Spirit.
-It may be that only those who have utilized the gifts of the Holy Spirit, in the most effective ways possible, and who meditate on and keep the Torah (Law) of God, will be eligible to participate in the "firstfruits" Rapture, at the midpoint.
-Those who celebrate the Hebrew feasts/festivals, and who keep the proper Sabbath (Friday sunset to Saturday sunset), also may be more likely to take part in this event.
+Perhaps the "oil" for the "lamps" also implies a special anointing of the Holy Spirit.
+It may be that only those who have utilized the gifts of the Holy Spirit, in the most effective ways possible, along with meditating upon and keeping the Law/Instruction of God, will be eligible to participate in the "firstfruits" Rapture, at the midpoint.
+Those who celebrate the Hebrew feasts/festivals, and who keep the Sabbath properly (Friday sunset to Saturday sunset), also may be more likely to take part in this event.

 I believe that Jesus' urgings to the seven churches, in Revelation chapters 2 and 3, will apply to believers during the 70th Week, especially during the second half.
-Basically, it will involve firm rejection of the ways of the world and complete acceptance of the ways of God.
-It may be that those who heed and follow Jesus' counsel of repentance, endurance, and overcoming, prior to the midpoint—as well as those long earnestly and sincerely for Jesus' next appearance (2 Timothy 4:8)—will be removed in a Mid-tribulation Rapture.
-Then, those "left behind" will have to demonstrate the capacity to follow Jesus' guidance and direction, to be able to be taken up in the Pre-wrath Rapture, about 2½ years later.
+Basically, it will involve firm rejection of the ways of the world and complete acceptance of the ways of God, learning to substitute His perfect Will for their own imperfect wills.
+It may be that those who heed and follow Jesus' counsel of repentance, endurance, and overcoming, prior to the midpoint—as well as those who long earnestly and sincerely for Jesus' next appearance (2 Timothy 4:8)—will be removed in a Mid-tribulation or "Firstfruits" Rapture.
+Then, those "left behind" will have to demonstrate the capacity to follow Jesus' guidance and direction, if they expect to be taken up in the Pre-wrath Rapture (probably about 2˝ years later) and to become part of Messiah's Bride.

 Return to Email Questions and Ted’s Responses